Create PlantUML diagrams directly in Miro

 Dec 8, 2025

-Create PlantUML Diagrams Easily in Miro for Better Visuals
+Create PlantUML Diagrams Easily in Miro for Enhanced Visuals

-If your team already uses Miro for workshops, discovery and architecture reviews, the PlantUML app lets you turn short snippets of text into clean, consistent UML directly on the board.
-You type the description; Miro renders a diagram that the whole team can comment on, version and refine in real time — no image exports or context‑switching required.
+If your team already uses Miro for workshops, discovery and architecture reviews, the PlantUML app allows you to transform brief text snippets into clear, uniform UML directly on the board.
+You type the description; Miro generates a diagram that the entire team can comment on, version, and refine in real time — no image exports or context-switching required.

 Why this matters

-“Diagram‑as‑code” brings repeatability to visuals.
-With PlantUML in Miro you can standardise on text templates for sequence, class, component and activity diagrams, then keep those diagrams close to surrounding notes, stickies and flows.
-Because it lives on the same board as your research, user journeys and decisions, the diagram becomes part of the workshop instead of an attachment that drifts out of date.
+“Diagram-as-code” adds consistency to visuals.
+With PlantUML in Miro, you can standardize on text templates for sequence, class, component, and activity diagrams, and then keep those diagrams close to surrounding notes, stickies, and flows.
+Because it resides on the same board as your research, user journeys, and decisions, the diagram becomes part of the workshop itself, instead of an attachment that falls out of date.

 What the Miro + PlantUML app does

-The PlantUML app in Miro provides a focused editor that understands PlantUML syntax and turns it into native Miro objects on the board.
-You can paste code from docs or repos, preview instantly, and insert the rendered diagram as a board object that stays linked to its underlying code.
-When you edit the code later, the diagram updates — so your architecture stays in sync with the conversation.
+The PlantUML app in Miro provides a focused editor that understands PlantUML syntax and converts it into native Miro objects on the board.
+You can paste code from documents or repositories, preview instantly, and insert the rendered diagram as a board object that stays linked to its underlying code.
+When you edit the code later, the diagram updates — keeping your architecture aligned with the discussion.

 Key capabilities include:

-• Paste existing code from places like GitHub or Notion and render in seconds.
+• Paste existing code from platforms like GitHub or Notion and render in seconds.

-• Keep diagrams editable — change the code to revise the visual rather than re‑drawing shapes.
+• Keep diagrams editable — modify the code to update the visual rather than redrawing shapes.

 • Collaborate live: move, comment, @mention reviewers and add frames for presentations.